 Dear Change to Chill Partner,

-With school closures, we are all living in a time of uncertainty.
+We are all living in a time of uncertainty.
 Stress levels are rising not only for adults, but also for our kids and teens.
-Your Change to Chill and Health Powered Kids teams are here to support you and reduce mental health stigma through a Mental Health Virtual Care Package for students, teachers, and parents who are all adjusting to distance learning.
-In our care package you’ll find activities for de-stressing that can be done as a class, as a family, one-on-one with a child or as an individual.
+Your Change to Chill and Health Powered Kids teams are here to support you and reduce mental health stigma through a Mental Health Virtual Care Package for students, teachers, and parents who are all adjusting to the new “normal.”
+In our care package you’ll find activities for de-stressing that can be done as a group, as a family, one-on-one with a child or as an individual.
 We know our community can build resilience through stress prevention and reduction activities like physical activity, mindfulness and more to get through this challenging period.